Lulloooo/Lulloooo/README.md

 <p style="margin-top: 100px;">

 Well, I've been asking myself that for a long time. 🤣
-Jokes aside, I'm a **business and data analyst** 📈 with a knack for crunching numbers like they’re potato chips and solving business mysteries with my Master's degree in Economics and Finance (with a side of top-notch grades).🎓
+Jokes aside, I'm a **business data scientist** 📈 with a knack for crunching numbers like they’re potato chips and solving business mysteries equipped with my Master's degree in Economics and Finance (with a side of top-notch grades).🎓
 I love turning data into stories and deciphering business enigmas! 🔍
 <p style="margin-top: 100px;">

 ## 🪄 Analytical Wizardry
-Let's be honest here: I may not code like a pro and sometimes my code can get a bit messy at times.
+Let's be honest here: I may not code like a pro and my code can get a bit messy at times.
 But one thing is always clear: the data-driven insights from my analysis are always spot-on. 🎯
 From R and SQL to Excel and Python, I have a pretty loaded toolbox at my disposal.
 Plus, my understanding of statistics and business adds an extra layer of analytical finesse.
 <p style="margin-top: 100px;">